pabhishek09/node-boilerplate/README.md

-# node-boilerplate
+# react-express-starter

-Simple and scalable boilerplate to create production ready node applications
+Simple and scalable starter project to create production ready fullstack applications with express and react.

 ## Next up -